pantaluna/esp32-mjd-starter-kit/Projects/esp32_sht3x_sensor_using_lib/components/mjd_sht3x/README.md

 This is component for the ESP-IDF software framework of the ESP32 hardware from Espressif.

-This component is developed for **the SHT3x Relative Humidity and Temperature Sensor**.
+This component is developed for **the Sensirion SHT3x Relative Humidity and Temperature Sensor product range.
+A few examples of these products: SHT31, SHT35, SHT85.**

 The ESP-IDF component configures the SHT3x device as a I2C slave device and returns **the temperature in degrees Celsius and Fahrenheit, the relative humidity in % and the dew point in degrees Celsius and Fahrenheit**.